kptdev/kpt/docs/tutorials/building-solutions.md

   Example Use Cases:

   - Fetch a *Blueprint* or *Example* and fork or extend it
-  - Fetch a *Configuration Function* Resources
+  - Fetch *Configuration Function* Resources
-  - Fetch a set of configuration to be applied directly to a cluster
+  - Fetch configuration to be applied directly to a cluster

   - Update a forked *Blueprint* from upstream
   - Update a *Configuration Function* Resource from upstream